 XtremeJS Xperts Panel: The AI Revolution in Coding – Tools, Trends, and Tomorrow

 Join leading experts for a thought-provoking discussion on how AI is reshaping software development.
 From agentic IDEs to spec-driven methodologies, the panel explores tools, trends, and the evolving role of developers in the age of intelligent coding.
-Audience interaction is encouraged.
+Audience interaction is encouraged. more info

 16:25 GMT